 Coloration in life.
 Dorsal base color dark brown to black.
 Top of head, lores and back with yellow reticulations bearing greenish flecks.
 Large, yellow tubercle at rictus, followed anteriorly by a smaller one at the posterior end of the upper lip.
 An even smaller, yellow tubercle is present between the rictal and posterior upper labial tubercles on the left side of the head but absent on the right side.
 Three small, yellow patches along the upper lip, below the eye, lore, and rostrum.
 Yellow patches on ventral side of mandible.
 Flanks with small yellow spots.
 Yellow crossbars on front and hind limbs.
 Venter light gray with fine, white spotting.

 Coloration in preservative.
-Yellow coloration faded to creamy white and dorsal reticulations to light gray.
-Keratinized tips on tubercles remain brown in color.
-Venter uniform creamy white with very fine dark brown stippling that are most dense on the gular, tibia, tarsus, manus and pes.
+Yellow coloration creamy white and dorsal reticulations light gray.
+Keratinized tips on tubercles brown in color.
+Venter uniform creamy white with very fine dark brown stippling that are most dense on the gular region, tibia, tarsus, manus and pes.

 Variation.
-All paratypes closely resemble the holotype in color pattern.
+All paratypes closely resemble the holotype in coloration and pattern.
 Female paratypes (LSUHC 11211, 11214) have an additional yellow tubercle below the tympanum between the rictal and posterior upper labial tubercle, the tubercle on the right side being larger than the one on the left.
 Male paratypes (LSUHC 10899, 11172) are smaller in size, SVL 21.0 mm and 23.6 mm respectively.
-Vocal slit on the left size of mouth into a median subgular vocal sac.
+Vocal slit present on the left size of the mouth leads into a median subgular vocal sac.
 Small nuptial pad of brown asperities on medial surface of first finger between base and distal phalangeal joint.
 Nuptial pad not visible on LSUHC 10899.
 Measurements of the paratypes are presented in Table 3.